ajinkya007/steam-rest/readme.md

     coffee scripts/server.coffee

-if the server is working you'll see:
+If the server is working you'll see:

-    Listening on port 8000
+    Listening on port 7000

-how to contribute your changes
+How to contribute your changes
 ==============================

-fork the project on github
+Fork the project on github

-clone the forked project to your computer
+Clone the forked project to your computer

     git clone https://github.com/<your name>/steam-rest

-follow the instructions above to set up your environment
+Follow the instructions above to set up your environment

-when you are properly set up you should be able to load http://localhost:8000/ in your browser
+When you are properly set up you should be able to load http://localhost:8000/ in your browser

 each example should be a standalone application, so copy one example, and modify it.

-push changes to your repo frequently.
+Push changes to your repo frequently.

-when ready please file a merge request or notify the project developers about your contribution
+When ready please file a merge request or notify the project developers about your contribution

 =======
-testing
+Testing
 =======

 [FrisbyJS](http://frisbyjs.com/) is used to test the API.
 It is run through [Jasmine](http://jasmine.github.io/) and is based on [nodejs](http://nodejs.org/).